giiaann/listapresenca/README.md

 - **Web Interface Not Loading**:
   - Ensure your web browser is pointing to `http://127.0.0.1:5000`.
   - Check if the Flask server is running by looking at the terminal output.

-## Support

-If you encounter any issues or need further assistance, please contact our support team at [giancarlo.guimaraes21@gmail.com](mailto:support@example.com).

-Thank you for using the Event Attendance Management System!
-We hope it helps you manage your events efficiently.

-## Future updates

-Full PT-BR language translation
-Language selection
-Windows port with documentation and executable (.exe) Add/remove atteattendance on demand
-Customize backupfolder